Biotin vs. Keratin: Which Is Right for Your Hair?

 VEGAMOUR knows that keratin is essential for thick, silky hair, and a hair growth cycle that's erratic leads to thin, uneven strands.
 If you long for the enhancing effects of keratin but don't want to resort to a non-vegan option that's often anything but cruelty-free, VEGAMOUR's propriety KarmatinTM is the vegan alternative and the perfect solution.

-Our GRO Revitalizing Shampoo & Conditioner Kit is enhanced with VEGAMOUR's unique blend of proven plant actives and KarmatinTM.
+GRO Revitalizing Shampoo & Conditioner Kit is enhanced with VEGAMOUR's unique blend of proven plant actives and KarmatinTM.
 The micro-encapsulated vegan b-SILKTM protein physically bonds to the hair follicles and stays there, even after rinsing.
-The completely chemical-free keratin alternative makes the shampoo and conditioner intensely nourishing to even fragile hair, meaning you don't have to resort to keratin to experience outstanding results.
+The completely vegan alternative to keratin makes the shampoo and conditioner intensely nourishing to even fragile hair, meaning you don't have to resort to keratin to experience outstanding results.

 How Do Biotin and Keratin Compare for the Hair?